simplytunde/volt/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package voltd/phore-qt for Debian-based Linux systems.
-If you compile voltd/phore-qt yourself, there are some useful files here.
+This directory contains files used to package voltd/volt-qt for Debian-based Linux systems.
+If you compile voltd/volt-qt yourself, there are some useful files here.

-## phore: URI support ##
+## volt: URI support ##

-phore-qt.desktop  (Gnome / Open Desktop)
+volt-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install phore-qt.desktop
+	sudo desktop-file-install volt-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your phoreqt binary to `/usr/bin` and the `../../share/pixmaps/phore128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your voltqt binary to `/usr/bin` and the `../../share/pixmaps/volt128.png` to `/usr/share/pixmaps`

-phore-qt.protocol (KDE)
+volt-qt.protocol (KDE)